bschaatsbergen/aws-memorydb-cf-template/README.md

 A library of CloudFormation templates that allows you to embed and deploy a MemoryDB cluster as nested stacks in your CloudFormation template.

+## What is AWS MemoryDB?

+MemoryDB is an in-memory, Redis compatible, multi-AZ database.
+MemoryDB leverages a distributed transaction log to durably store data across multiple AZs, meaning if a node or the entire cluster goes down, there's no data loss.

 ## Usage examples

 ### memorydb.yaml